codedeviate/aicollection/Writerside/topics/Go-Tools-Encode-Decode.md

 ## Step 2: Create the `encoder.go` File

-Create an `encodedecode.go` file in the ´lib´ directory to handle the encoding and decoding functionality.
+Create an `lib/encodedecode.go` file to handle the encoding and decoding functionality.

 ```go
 // encodedecode.go